 His heart sank as he heard Sam say, "Are you sure it was her?"
 Then, "Did she say anything?"
 Sam squeezed his eyes shut, asking, "When was this…?
 Do you think she was the one—" Nodding, Sam swallowed.
 "No. No, its okay, you did the right thing.
 We'll be there as soon as we can.
 Yeah, I'm…I'll be fine.
 Don't worry, Becky.
 We'll figure this out.
 I know.
 You, too.
 Bye."

 It wasn't until Sam ended the call that Dean realized his fingers were clenched in a painful grip on the table.
-Slipping his hands to his lap, he forced himself to at least appear relaxed as he asked, "What's going on?"
+Slipping his hands to his lap, he forced himself to appear relaxed as he asked, "What's going on?"